Breadcrumb

 - Cover the burn with a clean, dry cloth to reduce the risk of infection.

-- Do not put any salve or medicine on the burned area, so your doctor can properly assess your burn.
+- Don't put any salve or medicine on the burned area, so your doctor can properly assess your burn.

-- Do not put ice or butter on the burned area, because these measures do not help and can damage the skin tissue.
+- Don't put ice on the burned area.
+It doesn't help, and it can damage the skin tissue.

 - Use cool cloths on burned areas.